How to Improve a Mentoring Program (A Guide for Program Coordinators)

 Well-supported mentors and mentees mean you’ve got a cohort that’s well-equipped for success.
 So take a look at how you’re supporting your cohort as well as the resources and assets you’re using to do that.

-First, ensure your participants know where to find resources and how to reach out for support.
+First of all, make sure your participants know where to find resources and how to reach out for support.

 Review the resources you provide your mentors and mentees.
 Remember that even experienced professionals benefit from mentorship training.
 Effective mentoring goes beyond subject matter expertise and requires skills such as active listening, empathy, and communication.
 Make sure you’re providing resources that equip mentors with tools and strategies to foster successful relationships with their mentees.
 As for mentees, ensure they have the tools to empower them to take control of their own mentoring journey and take accountability for progressing towards their goals.